tidymodels/recipes/tests/testthat/_snaps/regex.md

       prep(rec4, training = covers)
     Condition
       Error in `check_type()`:
       !
-All columns selected for the step should be factor or character
+All columns selected for the step should be string, factor, or ordered.

 # printing